lindem/FirstContract/README.md

 A JavaScript data contract library.
 It's not done yet, but usable.
 It works with:

 - node.js
-- MSIE 10
+- MSIE (tested 10 and 11)
 - Chrome/Chromium (also on Android)
 - Firefox
 - PhantomJS

 ## Why type contracts?